Man arrested in Newton County for delivery of controlled substance - Orange Leader

 A subject was on the scene and was taken into custody.
 He is charged with HSC 481.112(b) Man/Delivery Controlled Substance PG1 4g<200g F1.
 He is currently in custody in the NCSO Jail.
 Two vehicles, cash, firearms, and other contraband were seized at this location.
 This is an on-going investigation.

-We were assisted by DPS Narcotics and Patrol, Jasper County Sheriff’s Office SART Team, the FBI, and Precinct 4, Constable ‘s Office.
+We were assisted by DPS Narcotics and Patrol, Jasper County Sheriff’s Office SART Team, the FBI, and Precinct 4, Constable ‘s Office, Jefferson County Air Support and Vidor Police Department with K9 Unit.
 No injuries or property damage were reported during the execution of these warrants

 Vidor Police Beat 3.3-3.9.21